Sergei Diaghilev: Life in Saint Petersburg

 Grand Duke Vladimir Alexandrovich and later even Nicholas II.

 The Russian-Finnish exhibition of 1898 became the first action of the recently formed society ‘Mir iskusstva’, established by Benois and Diaghilev earlier that year.
 The group also included Konstantin Somov, Dmitry Filosofov, Léon Bakst, and Eugene Lansere.
 Soon, with the help of Savva Mamontov (the director of the Russian Private Opera Company) and Princess Maria Tenisheva, the group founded the journal Mir iskusstva (World of Art).
 The magazine was intended to serve ‘the god Apollo’ and promote modern art.
 The first issue was released in February 1898.
 As recalled by Benois, Diaghilev, as the art director, created the style and designed the publication, wrote critical essays, and, in 1904, published a monograph on Dmitry Levitzky.
 Nevertheless, Benois remembered him as the member of Mir iskusstva least interested in philosophy and literature, frequently revealing huge gaps in his knowledge of the classics.

 On 6 March 1905, he opened an exhibition of the ‘Russian portraits of the 18th and 19th centuries’ at the Tauride Palace with more than 4000 paintings collected from 450 owners.
 Diaghilev himself travelled to acquire the portraits and wrote a catalogue of 2300 art works with information on the artists, models, and other relevant data.
-The exposition, designed by Benios, was an innovative example of art synthesis and greatly impressed the visitors.
+The exposition, designed by Benois, was an innovative example of art synthesis and greatly impressed the visitors.
 The paintings were combined into groups and accompanied with notes, and the interiors were decorated differently in order to emphasize their meanings and double the effect.
 The exhibition enjoyed enormous success and raised Diaghilev to the top of art and society elite.

 Passionate to promote Russian art abroad, in 1906, Diaghilev organized and opened the ‘Two Centuries of the Russian art and Sculpture’ exposition at Salon d'Automne.
 It included 750 works from 103 authors, from modern artists to the ancient icons.
 The exhibition was designed by Léon Bakst and occupied 12 rooms in the Grand Palais.
 It, too, enjoyed enormous success and in many ways paved the way for the future success of the Ballet Russe.
 France was soon immersed in fashion à la russe.
 Diaghilev was offered the Legion of Honour award, but refused in honour of Bakst.